simondid/gameboy-sonos-remotes/README.md

 ![battery circuit](http://i65.tinypic.com/xdf0wi.png "battery circuit")

-### volume controle
+### ADC implementation /volume controle
-this i based on a pot meter and uses a ads1115 adc to convert the input signal
+this i based on a pot meter and uses a ads1115 adc to convert the input signal for volume controle and demtermination if the powerboost is charing

-schematic coming
+do not connect ads1115 vdd to +5v ( is wil make the powerboost usb pin back feed into the system ) schematic coming